Lost time is never found again.

 Sunday, June 18, 2017

 We had 102 people stop by.
 Unfortunately, most were browsing!
 A surprise, though: When the first customers came up, as I was talking with them, I looked up, and there was a bear!
 It was just down a bit, on the opposite side of the road, getting ready to scale a fence.
 It did just that, and was gone.
 It went through a yard, and disappeared.
-I tried videoing it.
-When I have time I time I will upload the footage on YouTube.
-The most pleasing aspect of the sale was interacting with people.
+I tried videoing it. (see below) The most pleasing aspect of the sale was interacting with people.
 I met a lady from Spain, a man who had once sailed around Southeast Asia, a lady who journeyed through Central America, a couple of people who knew Dothan, a lady from Birmingham, one woman who recognized me from my blogs, and then at the end a woman from a church who was trying to gather up leftover sale items for a cause.
 In terms of items sold, we were very happy to get rid of the two very large maps - world map and the Pisgah National Forest map.
 But it was a long, hot day.
 My sunburn and the sheer exhaustion we felt afterwards were not worth the time, effort and bit of money we made.

 Saturday, June 17, 2017